 Now that cannabidiol has hit the mainstream, it is available in many forms.
-CBD oils, tinctures, topicals, capsules, drinks, edibles, and much more are now for sale.
-If you are considering CBD, consuming it in suppository form is probably your lowest priority.
-In case you were wondering, a suppository is a form of medication inserted into the rectum.
-There are also vaginal suppositories.
+CBD oils, tinctures, topicals, capsules, drinks, edibles, and more are now for sale.
+If you want to try CBD, using it in suppository form is probably your lowest priority.
+If you were wondering, a suppository is a form of medication inserted into the rectum, and there are also vaginal suppositories.

-Yes, you read that right!
-You’ll doubtless experience shock when you learn that consuming medication in this manner is NOT wildly popular.
-Even in the vastly growing CBD sector, it is very much a niche market.
-However, are we making a mistake by overlooking this less than ideal method of using CBD?
+Even in the vastly growing CBD sector, it is a niche market.
+However, are we making a mistake by overlooking this method of using CBD?
 Read on to find out.

 What Are CBD Suppositories?

-The clue is in the name!
-The suppository delivery method for medicine typically involves shoving rocket-shaped capsules into the rectum or vagina.
+The suppository delivery method for medicine typically involves inserting rocket-shaped capsules into the rectum or vagina.
 It is used instead of traditional dosing methods such as pills and liquids.
-The theory is that the drug reaches the bloodstream faster and provides stronger effects than if you relied on oral consumption.
+The theory is that the drug reaches the bloodstream faster and provides stronger effects than relying on oral consumption.

 There are also cannabis suppositories on the market designed for use by patients with specific debilitating conditions.
-According to various reports, this delivery method is very useful in alleviating severe pain without leading to a psychoactive high.
+According to various reports, this delivery method helps alleviate severe pain without likely leading to an intoxicating high.

-If you are still concerned about a potential high, or else you live in a state where marijuana is illegal (or only legal for MMJ cardholders), a CBD suppository is an alternative to a cannabis one.
-According to sellers of these products, CBD suppositories are excellent for helping males with back pain, and females with menstrual cramps.
+Suppose you are still concerned about a potential high, or else you live in a state where marijuana is illegal (or only legal for MMJ cardholders).
+In that case, a CBD suppository is an alternative to a cannabis one.
+According to sellers of these products, CBD suppositories help individuals with back pain and menstrual cramps.

-CBD as a whole is not particularly well-researched, so it is no surprise to learn that we are not brimming with scientific evidence in support of cannabidiol suppositories.
+CBD as a whole is not particularly well-researched.
+Therefore, it is no surprise that scientific evidence supporting cannabidiol suppositories is minimal.
 Proponents claim this form of medication leads to a heightened absorption rate.
-As you know, the bioavailability rate when consuming any medicine is all-important.
+The bioavailability rate when consuming any medicine is all-important.

-Dr. Paula-Noel Macfie of the gloriously named company, Back Door Medicine, explained why marijuana suppositories don’t cause a psychoactive high.
-She said that when you administer the cannabis rectally, its cannabinoids enter the bloodstream directly via cell walls.
+Dr. Paula-Noel Macfie of Back Door Medicine explained why marijuana suppositories don’t cause intoxication.
+When you administer cannabis rectally, its cannabinoids enter the bloodstream directly via cell walls.
 Then, it goes straight into the body and is distributed swiftly through our vascular system.

 As Macfie says, the liver is the key to getting high.
 When you consume cannabinoids via a suppository, you bypass the liver.
-Usually, when you smoke weed, the THC moves through the liver to your brain and provides a cerebral high.
-This is after travelling through the lungs to the villi first.
-You eliminate this journey with a suppository.
+Usually, when smoking weed, the THC moves from the lungs through the liver, which metabolizes it into a more psychoactive molecule.
+Suppositories eliminate this process.

 The Pelvic Region & CB Receptors